Basis-Theory/docs/source/includes/elements/_element_mask.md

 })
 ```

-Text elements can restrict and fill user input by using the mask attribute.
-The mask attribute consists of an array
+Text elements can restrict and fill user input by using the `mask` attribute.
+It consists of an array of `RegExp`
-of `RegExp` objects and strings, where the `RegExp` objects are used to restrict input and the strings are used to fill input.
+objects and strings, used to restrict and fill input, respectively.
+The position of each item in the mask array
-The position of the items in the mask array corresponds to the restriction or fill used for that input's position.
-The
+corresponds to the restriction or fill used for that input's position.
+The length of the array determines how long an
-length of the array determines how long an input is allowed to be.
-For example, the code shown on the right will have
-the following rules:
+input is allowed to be.
+For example, the code shown on the right will have the following rules:

 * The input must be at most 13 characters long
 * Only digits are allowed in the 2-4, 6-8, 10-13 positions